-Impact on the local hospital is limited, but the regional hospital impact is at full capacity and critical.
+Impact on the local and regional hospitals is critical.
 The state declared Crisis Standards of Care for all of Idaho.
+Hospitals are at full capacity and some departments are on divert, especially critical care.

 Gooding County's average new case rate is in the critical risk level.
 SCPHD is monitoring one outbreak in a local long-term care facility.
 Investigations are impacted because of the sudden surge of cases around the region.